mfiscus/urfd-docker/README.md

 ## License

-Copyright (C) 2016 Jean-Luc Deltombe LX3JL and Luc Engelmann LX1IQ Copyright (C) 2023 mfiscus
+Copyright (C) 2016 Jean-Luc Deltombe LX3JL and Luc Engelmann LX1IQ
+Copyright (C) 2023 Matt Fiscus

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.